exoad/gnsctf2021/README.md

 this problem asking on how to think of a way to trick this program without crashing it (core dump)

+-actual plan, to use gdb and then we overflow onto the next memory location (which should be the "correct" password is held):
+`python -c "print("\x29")*30" | nc gnsctf.ml 4020`

+-`ezpzlemonsqu` is the furthest you could without core dump

 Stuck On: Basic Logic down, just gotta actually figure out how to do this

 # xor key secrecy